-- NT = -60: field scaling follows $B\rho$ change by CAVITE, accounting for some starting value. - NT = -77: field scaling law for FNAL proton driver to be documented. - NT = -87: AGS tune-jump quadrupoles to be documented.

-• NT = -88: AC dipole function generator.
+- NT = -60: field scaling follows $B\rho$ change by CAVITE, accounting for some starting value. - NT = -77: field scaling law for FNAL proton driver to be documented. - NT = -87: AGS tune-jump quadrupoles to be documented. - NT = -88: AC dipole function generator.
 An AC dipole provides a bending field, thus for a magnetic dipole MULTIPOL can be used for instance, or BEND.
-Four values determine the functioning of this optical element : phase of the AC dipole; AC dipole tune Q1 at the start of the sweep; AC dipole tune Q2 at the end of the sweep; and a scale factor to be applied to the field.
+Four values determine the functioning of this optical element: phase of the AC dipole; AC dipole tune Q1 at the start of the sweep; AC dipole tune Q2 at the end of the sweep; and a scale factor to be applied to the field.

-Note that in the case of the previous example (assuming, though, that the ramping of the magnetic fields strictly follows the CAVITE kick, which was not strictly the case), the SCALING argument list can be simplified, including by suppressing 'CAVITE' from the list, as follows :
+Note that in the case of the previous example (assuming, though, that the ramping of the magnetic fields strictly follows the CAVITE kick, which was not strictly the case), the SCALING argument list can be simplified, including by suppressing 'CAVITE' from the list, as follows:

-SCALING - Scaling Active $NF = 3$ families of elements are concerned, as listed below

-OUADRUPO OFA OFB - Ouadrupoles labeled 'OFA' and Ouadrupoles labeled 'OFB'

--1 (

-18131.E-3

-1

-MULTIPOL QDA QDB - Multipoles labeled 'QDA' and Multipoles labeled 'QDB'

--1

-18131.E-3

-1

-BEND - All BENDs (regardless of any LABEL)

--1

-18131.E-3

-1

-Notes :
+'''

+SCALING- Scaling13Active.
+NF = 3 families of elements are concerned, as listed below- Quadrupoles labeled 'QFA' and Quadrupoles labeled 'QFB'-118131.E-31- Multipoles labeled 'QDA' and Multipoles labeled 'QDB'-118131.E-31- All BENDs (regardless of any LABEL)-118131.E-31- All BENDs (regardless of any LABEL)

+'''

+Notes:

 1. In causing, via CAVITE, a change of the synchronous rigidity, SCALING causes a change of the reference rigidity (Sec.
 7.2), following (see CAVITE, p.
-82)
+84)

-$B\rho{ref} = BORO \longrightarrow B\rho{ref} = BORO + \delta B\rho_s$
+$$B\rho{ref} = BORO \longrightarrow B\rho{ref} = BORO + \delta B\rho_s$$